Mental Health & Wellbeing at St Gregory's

 – World Health Organisation

-At St Gregory’s Catholic Primary School we use a three-tiered approach to mental health and wellbeing.
-We know that all children benefit from positive mental health and some children need a little extra support.
-You can find more information about this in the Documents section at the bottom of this page.
+At St Gregory’s Catholic Primary School we know that all children benefit from positive mental health and some children need a little extra support.

-Other ways we promote Health and Wellbeing in School include:
+We promote Health and Wellbeing in School through:

 - a school with caring and dedicated staff